jelhouss/thio/README.md

 // ] }
 ```

-The children array will contain all children of each element, and if any nested element has children, it becomes the parent of these children.\
+The children array will contain all children of each element, and if any nested element has children, it becomes the parent of these children.
+Note that void elements does not have children, only props metadata.\
 Each tag except the `ROOT` has metadata that consist of giving more information about the tag (e.g. events, attributes, etc).

 - Data attributes follows the HTML specs on how to validate a data attribute.
 If the element has any data attribtues the `dataAttributes` array will be populated with objects depending on how many data attributes are there, and each object is a key-value pair of the attribute and its data value.